-Apart from RPS, you can calculate the Revenue Per Campaign or RPC, it’s another important metric that can help in generating the profit from the messages.
+Apart from RPS, you can calculate the Revenue Per Campaign or RPC; it’s another important metric that can help in generating profit from the messages.

-Monitoring the RPC can help you in discovering the email marketing campaigns and how it’s working for your target audience.
+Monitoring the RPC can help you discover email marketing campaigns and how it’s working for your target audience.